 - Pediatric orthopaedics

 - Musculoskeletal oncology

 OSIG events are announced via email.
 Previous events that we hope to repeat in the future include:

-- What is Orthopedic Surgery and Physical Medicine and Rehabilitation (PMNR)? – Learn more about careers in surgical orthopedics and PMNR, often described as a non-operative orthopedics specialty.
+- What is Orthopaedic Surgery and Physical Medicine and Rehabilitation (PM&R)? – Learn more about careers in surgical orthopaedics and PM&R, which is often described as a non-operative orthopaedics specialty.

-- Research Night – Learn about opportunities to become involved with research in Orthopedic Surgery and/or PMNR.
+- Research Night – Learn about opportunities to become involved with research in Orthopaedic Surgery and/or PM&R.

-- Match Process Discussion – Learn from recently matched MS-4s about the process, preparation and pitfalls of matching into Orthopedic Surgery.
+- Match Process Discussion – Learn from recently matched MS-4s about the process, preparation, and pitfalls of matching into Orthopaedic Surgery.

 The UF Department of Orthopaedics welcomes medical students who wish to shadow.
 This includes clinical, research and operating room shadowing opportunities.
-To shadow in orthopedic surgery or PMNR, medical students should contact Marc Payton, OSMI Business Manager, via email@example.com.
+To shadow in orthopaedic surgery or PM&R, check out this page.
 It is also possible to shadow the on-call residents to see trauma patients.
 Please contact an OSIG officer for this information.